uziff/Playit-datacenter-check/README.md

 # Unofficial Playit-Datacenter Checker
 This is an **unofficial** program that allow playit users to checks if a datacenter is down or not. <br>
 The way it works is very simple: using ping on every datacenters address! <br>
-A discord bot is going to be publshed in the future, you will find the link in this github repository. <br>
+A discord bot has been made, you will find the link in this github repository. <br>
 ![PLAYIT_GG](https://playit.gg/build/_assets/logo-NYRFHLA6.png)
 ![PLAYIT GG 27_12_2023 21_17_27](https://github.com/uziff/Playit-datacenter-check/assets/110534939/44548e47-6166-4430-8669-f574765ce0b2)